usips/xf2-ncmec/README.md

 Users can report suspected CSEM using the standard report function with emergency handling enabled, which will immediately hide the content and notify staff.

 ### For Moderators
-1. Review flagged content in the approval queue
-2. Use the "Flag as CSAM" action to create an incident
+1. **Via Approval Queue**: Review flagged content in the approval queue and use the "Flag as CSAM" action to create an incident
+2. **Via Report Center**:
+   - View any report for potentially harmful content
+   - Select "Flag as CSAM" from the report state dropdown
+   - Add a comment (optional) explaining the action
+   - Submit to automatically flag content, create/update incident, and close related reports
 3. Content is automatically added to the incident for investigation

 ### For Administrators